EnthusiasticTeslim/JTK-Challenge/README.md

 ```

 ### Preprocessing the dataset
 Steps were taken to ensure new datasets can be easily generated for prediction durations.
-Major folder names or the prediction fail window can be modified in the environment file.
+Major folder names or the prediction fail window can be modified in the environment file `/.env`.
+You can specify a `SLIDE_N` value in the environment file to generate binary labels for number of days before an ESP test fails.
 To execute any of the scripts, the virtual environment `jtk` must be active.
 1. Generate the labels for training the data.
     ```bash
     ~$python scripts/preprocess_labels.py